top of page

 Did you know that math can be fun?
 With play, movement and teambuilding, your student can learn to love math!
 Supplemental to your curriculum at home, no matter what math program you use, this class will help your thriving or struggling student.
 Introducing new concepts in a non-threatening fun environment, each week your student will learn more about topics which include: multiplication, division, factoring, fractions, decimals and geometry in a gentle way that’s not frustrating.
 Using games and play to anchor in concepts you review at home, your student can learn to love math with this supplemental class.

-MATH MULTIPLIERS (GRADES 3RD - 6TH)
+MATH MULTIPLIERS/DIVIDE AND CONQUER (GRADES 3RD - 6TH)

-Wednesdays 3:00 PM - 3:30 PM at FUNdamentals in Arcadia
+Wednesdays 3:00 PM - 3:30 PM

 30 minute class

-Did you know that division is just backwards multiplication?
+Divide and Conquer - Did you know that division is just backwards multiplication?
 Using games, movement, stories and play we will practice division to make it easier.

 Come join the FUN!